ausbin/astro/README.md

 When an assertion fails, the whole autograder exits.
 This happens before step #6 happens, since step #5 needs to inspect data structures before freeing them.
 This means that when this inspection fails, memory does not get freed, and valgrind reports a leak.
-This is currently mitigated by only running valgrind on individual tests that have passed, but when students use the valgrind task in the Makefile, they find the behavior confusing.
+Current autograders mitigate this by only running valgrind on individual tests that have passed, but when students use the valgrind task in the Makefile and have failing tests, they find memory leaks reported for other tests confusing.

 #### Sub-problem: `free()`ing Uninitialized Pointers in Data Structures